TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/extensions/Index.rst

 ..
 ATTENTION:
    Be careful with this special folder /typo3cms/extensions !!!

 ..
+Note the special template 'extensions.html' (see beginning of this file)

+..
 First
    You may add normal rst content here.

-Here you can find documentation for third party extensions available through :ref:`TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`.
+Here you can find documentation for third party extensions available through `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`__.

 If you're looking for documentation of the extensions shipped with TYPO3 Core, go to the :ref:`system extensions section <System-Extensions>`.

-The server tries to keep a `json file about extensions`__ up to date.
-Moreover there's a manually maintained `json file about system extensions`__.
+The server tries to keep a `json file about extensions <extensions.js>`__ up to date.
+Moreover there's a manually maintained `json file about system extensions

-__ extensions.js
-__ systemextensions.js
+<systemextensions.js>`__.